solgenomics/Tea/README.md

 `export PERL5LIB=/home/username/local-lib/lib/perl5:$PERL5LIB`

+You might also need to add the next line to your .bashrc

+`export PERL5LIB=$PERL5LIB:/home/username/path_to_tea/Tea/`

 Do not forget to source .bashrc to be sure these changes take effect.

 R v3 must be installed for the interactive heatmap.
 The R libraries 'd3heatmap', 'NOISeq' and 'htmlwidgets' should also be installed.